ranja-sarkar/stats/statistical models/readme.md

 For more, please read this book chapter: https://bayesiancomputationbook.com/markdown/chp_09.html

-In unsupervised learning and/or supervised learning, the most influential factor in the specific approach or model used in a statistical analysis is the driving question, the one we try to answer with our analysis.
+In unsupervised learning and/or supervised learning (specific approach or model used), the most influential factor in a statistical analysis is the driving question, the one we try to answer with our analysis.

 Improving statistical inferences by asking the right statistical question: https://lakens.github.io/statistical_inferences/05-questions.html